shorepine/tulipcc/docs/tulip_api.md

 # Control-X saves the file, if no filename give will prompt for one.
 # Control-O is save as -- will write to new filename given
 # Control-W searches
+# Control-R prompts for a filename to read into the current buffer
 edit("game.py")
 edit() # no filename
 ```